 Flea market brings vendors, craft makers and artists to Wyoming Hose Company No. 2

-WYOMING — Cash isn’t king at NEPA Punk Rock Flea Market.
+WYOMING — Cash isn’t king at the NEPA Punk Rock Flea Market.

 Sure, money will be accepted as currency at the Feb.
-12 event, but the marketplace, which opens at noon at Wyoming Hose Co.
+12 event, but the marketplace, which opens at noon at the Wyoming Hose Co.
 No. 2, 70 E. Third St., will operate under a sell/swap/barter format.
-According to co-founder Mark Campas, 39, the event and its economy are inspired by similar alternative flea markets held in larger cities like Philadelphia.
+Co-founder Mark Campas, 39, said the event and its economy are inspired by similar alternative flea markets held in larger cities like Philadelphia.

-“Cash is awesome, but I think it’s awesome if people can just bring stuff out that maybe they don’t need or want,” said Campas, of Larksville.
+“Cash is awesome, but I think it’s awesome if people can just bring stuff out that maybe they don’t need or want,” Campas said.
 “For somebody else, maybe that’s something they are looking for.”

 “I just kind of wanted to shed some light on local creatives,” Campas said.
 “People who don’t necessarily get acknowledged in the fine art market.”

 One of those creatives is Mountain Top’s Ariell Stewart.
-For the last two years, Stewart has sold mandalas, geometric art sometimes used as a tool for meditation, through her aptly-named business Mandalas by Ariell.
-Stewart’s mandalas on wood, as well as her keychains, magnets, wine glasses, mugs and DIY kits will be available for purchase or trade.
+For the last two years, Stewart has sold mendalas, geometric art sometimes used as a tool for meditation, through her aptly-named business Mendalas by Ariell.
+Stewart’s mendalas on wood, as well as her keychains, magnets, wine glasses, mugs and DIY kits will be available for purchase or trade.

 “I barter and trade all the time with other artists — it’s actually one of my favorite aspects of being part of the community,” Stewart said.

-Now that he knows there’s an audience for this type of thing in Northeastern Pennsylvania, Campas is already making plans for expansion.
+Now that he knows there’s an audience for this type of event in Northeastern Pennsylvania, Campas is already making plans for expansion.